Cần Thơ: History

 During the Vietnam War, Cần Thơ was the home of the ARVN IV Corps capital.
 The ARVN 21st division was dedicated to protect the city of Cần Thơ, including the provinces of Chương Thiện (now in Hậu Giang), Bạc Liêu, An Xuyen (Cà Mau), Ba Xuyen (Soc Trang), and Kiên Giang.
 Before 1975, Cần Thơ was part of Phong Dinh province.
 On November 1, 1955, the third Light Division changed into the thirteenth Light Division, and the fifteenth, twelfth, and 106th regiments transformed into the 37th, 38th, and 39th regiments.
 The 37th and 38th Regiments consisted of battalions that originated in the present MR 3.
 The 39th regiment consisted of battalions from My Tho and Sa Dec in the Delta.
 The 39th Regiment participated in the successful campaigns against dissidents in Hua Hau in 1955–1956.

+On June 12, 2025, the National Assembly passed Resolution No. 202/2025/QH15, which took effect the same day, merging Hậu Giang Province and Sóc Trăng Province into Cần Thơ City.

+Following the merger, Cần Thơ covers 6,360.83 km2 and has a population of 4,199,824.

 Administrative system

 The city is an independent municipality at the same level as the other provinces of Vietnam.
 It was created in the beginning of 2004 by a split of the former Cần Thơ Province into two new administrative units: Cần Thơ City and Hậu Giang Province.

+Cần Thơ is subdivided into 31 wards and 72 communes.

-Cần Thơ is subdivided into nine district-level sub-divisions:
+Before 2025, Cần Thơ was subdivided into nine district-level sub-divisions: